 Test Efficiency = (Number of defects resolved/total number of defects submitted)* 100

 Test Effectiveness can be defined as the measure of evaluating the test environment and its effect on the software application.
 Here customer response is evaluated when application requirement is fulfilled.

 Test Effectiveness= (Number of defects found/ Number of test cases executed)

 Q #19) Explain the process of Project Tailoring.

-Answer: Project tailoring is a consistent and an ongoing process which makes sure that performance of the project is correct and is according to the business requirements.
+Answer: Project tailoring is a consistent and ongoing process that makes sure that the performance of the project is correct and is according to the business requirements.
 The whole process includes reviewing and modifying the project data as per the current operational need of the organization.

 The review process is done at the organizational level but the implementation of the tailoring plans is done at the project level.
-Main goal and requirement of the organization, as well as customer and user relationship, are the two major factors that should be considered in the process.
+The main goal and requirements of the organization, as well as customer and user relationships, are the two major factors that should be considered in the process.

-Few aspects that are considered to be as per the organizational goals under the tailoring process are:
+Few aspects as per the organizational goals under the tailoring process are: